capsa-gg/capsa/README.md

 ### Code generation

+This project tries to use code generation where possible.

+Generated code means less time maintaining it and is often less error-prone than hand-rolled code.

+For Typescript, code generation is not as prevalent as with Go.
+Therefore it relies more on helper functions that hide the complexity but offer a nice and simple API for users.

 ### Strict linting

 No-one likes arguing about tabs/spaces or casing systems.
 Therefore, the linters for this project are set up quite strict.